Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 - Underestimating the significance of insulation and heating systems

-It’s also essential to consider the following factors:
+You also want to consider the following:

 - Assessing associated costs